 Will AI replace my employees?

-AI is not designed to replace employees — it is designed to empower them.
-AI takes over routine, repetitive tasks (answering the same questions, scheduling appointments, sending reminders), freeing your team to focus on higher-value work that requires creativity, judgment, and empathy.
+AI is not designed to replace employees, it is designed to empower them.
+AI takes over routine, repetitive tasks (answering the same questions, capturing customer requests, routing information to your team), freeing your team to focus on higher-value work that requires creativity, judgment, and empathy.